AlinNitu/node-playwright/README.md

-# node-playwright

-A small testing framework using playwright and typescript.
+## Small testing framework using playwright and typescript

 ### Setup: